Compare any two graphics cards:

 OpenGL Version OpenGL 4.2 OpenGL 4.3

-Memory Bandwidth: Bandwidth is the maximum amount of information (in units of MB per second) that can be moved past the external memory interface within a second.
-It's worked out by multiplying the card's interface width by its memory speed.
-In the case of DDR type memory, the result should be multiplied by 2 once again.
-If DDR5, multiply by ANOTHER 2x.
-The higher the bandwidth is, the better the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the largest amount of data (counted in megabytes per second) that can be transported across the external memory interface within a second.
+It's worked out by multiplying the bus width by the speed of its memory.
+In the case of DDR RAM, it should be multiplied by 2 once again.
+If DDR5, multiply by 4 instead.
+The higher the card's memory bandwidth, the better the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed per second.
-This figure is calculated by multiplying the total number of texture units by the core clock speed of the chip.
-The higher this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed in one second.
+This figure is calculated by multiplying the total texture units by the core speed of the chip.
+The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied per second.

 Display Prices